daniel-buza/method-builder/README.md

     private String c = "world!";
 }
 ```
-With this addition, if the caller does not specify one parameter, the default value defined in the builder class is going to be used.
+With this addition, if the caller does not specify a parameter, the default value defined in the builder class is going to be used.

 Remark: in this case we do not have to declare all the input parameters of the method in the class.
 If an input parameter of the method
 is not present in the class, Lombok will generate an additional property accordingly.